Doranwen/ffnpagedown/README.md

 3) Type `/1/` in the box and click OK.
 4) Select the entire page (Ctrl + A).
 5) Copy/paste it into a text file.
-6) Remove the top and bottom links (which appear on every page of links).
+6) Remove the top and bottom links (these are not story links) and any blank lines at top or bottom.

 What's left should be the full list of story links.
-You can then save them and feed them to a fanfiction downloader program such as [fichub-cli](https://github.com/FicHub/fichub-cli) if desired.
+You can then save the file and feed it to a fanfiction downloader program such as [fichub-cli](https://github.com/FicHub/fichub-cli) if desired.

 # Tips
 Before running the script, disable any popups that may steal window focus.